Craving a curry?

 Royal Bengal – Hollerich/Belair

 Relatively bright compared to many Indian restaurants, and it has a patio for summer.
 The food gets a general green light but the service, not so much.
-If table manners aren’t your thing but scampi is, this will be your curry heaven.
+If table manners aren’t your thing but Bengal fried fish and scampi are, this will be your curry heaven.

 Restaurant Kripa – near the CHL

 Serene blue décor and a painted view of the Himalayas inside, plus a sunny summer terrace outside, you can try your chicken curry Makhani style (butter sauce) or Kadhai style (mushrooms, garlic, ginger, spinach and tomato).
-Reviewers enthuse about the food but also the ambience and 80s music (which is so 2021).
+Reviewers enthuse about the food but also the ambience and 80s music.

 New Delhi - Gasperich